 How to Get Your Outdoors Ready For SummerApril 17, 2017

 One of the best parts of Summer is the time you get to spend outdoors.
 The weather is bright, sunny, and perfect for spending some time out in the yard.
 Before you go digging out the badminton net, however, it’s always a good idea to spend some time getting your outdoor space ready for the Summer.
-Here’s a handy list of tasks to get you started.
+Here’s a handy list of tasks to get you started on prepping your outdoors:

-While it might be all part of the Spring cleaning list, yard work can be so much more than just another chore.
+While it might be all part of the spring cleaning list, yard work and prepping your outdoors can be so much more than just another chore.
 Enjoy your cleaning in the sunshine and fresh air and have fun doing it!